 - Others are contractually restricted to one service for a short period of time.
 Kanye West, who initially released his 2016 record The Life Of Pablo on Tidal, followed by other services later in the year.

 A few services let you upload your own music as a workaround.
-Groove Music, for example, can sync with digital tracks in your OneDrive account, but this can be a time-consuming exercise.
+Google Play, for example, can sync with digital tracks in your cloud account, but this can be a time-consuming exercise.
 Take advantage of the free trial period to find out whether the subscription you're considering supplies your favourite songs or lets you upload music you own.

 - Ease of use: Searching for songs, albums or artists on a music streaming service is usually straightforward, but finding a specific song or album in the search results can be confusing, as most list multiple versions of one track.
 It can also be time consuming finding the song, as some list exact and similar results in a long list.